 Mysterious folktales and mythologies surround the white-tailed eagle, and they have folkloric links with druids.
 The remains of 35 eagles were found alongside hundreds of human remains in a 3000-year-old tomb, known as the Tomb of Eagles in Orkney, suggesting the bird was a totem animal in the Neolithic period.
 Eagle remains have also been found in caves in the Gower and Carmarthenshire.
 The great bard Taliesin wrote of the white-tailed eagles’ habit of scavenging battlefields, and early Welsh literature depicts them as symbols of great power.
 Shetland fishermen believed that white-tailed eagles, or ‘Erne’ (Anglo Saxon for ‘The Soarer’) flying overhead would cause fish to rise to the surface, belly-up, ready for the taking, a superstition that extended to Shetland fishermen smearing their hooks with the fat of the eagles.
 In Gaelic, the white-tailed eagle is poetically named Iolaire Suile na Grein, the ‘Bird with the Sunlit Eye.’

-It is enchanting to think that the Cambrian wildwood could one day play host to this distinguished guest.
+It is enchanting to think that Cambrian Wildwood could one day play host to this distinguished guest.
 Imagine the thrill of walking among the Cambrian hills, when suddenly the sun is blocked out by a colossal eight- foot wingspan.
 You look up as the white-tailed eagle soars above you.
 You are close enough to see the white-tipped tail feathers, the huge club-like wings, the protruding hooked beak.
-Perhaps you are close enough to see the solemn, enigmatic expression on the eagle’s face, to be humbled by the echo of something ancient and mysterious that lives their clear pale eyes.
+Perhaps you are close enough to see the solemn, enigmatic expression on the eagle’s face, to be humbled by the echo of something ancient and mysterious that lives in their clear pale eyes.